Iddingsite/DiffusionGarnet.jl/docs/src/diffusion_1D.md

 sol = simulate(domain1D)
 ```

-which output the time spent on the solver, for example, on the second run:
+which outputs the time spent on the solver, for example, on the second run:

 ```
   0.399870 seconds (31.93 k allocations: 18.212 MiB)